Make-Adelaide/makeadelaide.au/GOVERNANCE.md

 1. Collect and aggregate news across Adelaide in one place via makeadelaide.au

-2. Interview local entrepreneurs and make for them to build relationships
+2. Interview local entrepreneurs and support them in building relationships

 3. Organise events, networking and technical talks advancing protocol-driven[^1] entrepreneurship

-4. Facilitate voting of key decisions via the DAO with 1-to-1 voting with POAPs
+4. Facilitate voting of key decisions via the DAO with 1-to-1 voting with Token

 5. Execute proposals voted into action by ordinary members of the DAO

-6. Facilitate the joining of membership to the DAO via POAPs distributed at Make Adelaide DAO events, 1 POAP per attendance
+6. Facilitate the joining of membership to the DAO via Tokens distributed at Make Adelaide DAO events, 10 Token(s) per attendance

+	a.
+To facilitate the joining of membership via a simple app located at join.makeadelaide.au

 7. To create an inclusive events and Discord environment

-8. To exclusively receive funding to the DAO contract
+8. To exclusively receive funding intended for the organisation to the DAO contract

+9. To facilitate the separation of community members, the "executive council" and the "emergency council" in practice

+10. To facilitate the elected emergency council to have the power of disabling the contract

-9. To create a formal on-chain Vote proposal and proposal via Snapshot that is accepted for any of the following actions that might be
+11. To create a formal on-chain Vote proposal and proposal via Snapshot that is accepted for any of the following actions that might be
 undertaken: